 George Miller's Mad Max film series takes a considerable amount of inspiration from the Western genre.
 The series follows a lone wanderer who roams the lawless wasteland of a post-apocalyptic Australia.
 His travels lead him to settlements fraught with troubles and he, reluctantly, offers them the salvation they're looking for.
 Although he prefers his trusty "Pursuit Special," Max is adept with almost every form of travel in the wasteland.
 Throughout the series, he is painted as a cross between Schaefer's Shane and Eastwood's character in Leone's Dollars Trilogy.
 Miller himself has likened the series, its' setting, and protagonist to the Old American West and classic Western narratives.

 The video game Fallout: New Vegas is released as a spin-off to the post-apocalyptic Fallout series.
-It was released to mostly positive reviews and is considered a high point in the series.
+It was released to mostly positive reviews and has, since, been considered a high point in the series.
 The game's narrative takes places in the Mojave Desert and Las Vegas of a post-nuclear war America.
 The many different characters and factions in the game reflect stock characters of Westerns.
 Natives and foreign settlers fight and quarrel over land.
 Those living in the wasteland are being forced into a new way of life considered to be "modern" compared to their "antiquated" way of living.